CommodoreOS/PCUAE-Atari2600-USB-ROM-Loader/README.md

 How to run Atari 2600, 7800 ROM Games from USB Drive on the Atari2600 Plus
 ===================================================================

-You will need the Atari2600+ connected to its Uart on its main board and using a usb serial CP2102. and type in commands into Putty, its Linux Shell to run a script that copies the modified dmenu.bin file over to the firmware.
+You will need the Atari2600+ and PC connected via its its UART on its main board using a USB Serial CP2102. and type in a few commands into Putty, its Linux Shell to run a script that copies the modified dmenu.bin file over to the firmware.

 You will need:
 A USB Serial CP21012 Module, you can find them on eBay.